EBS: Understanding the Use of the Single Sign-on (SSO) Certificate in Azure AD

 Answer

 The single sign-on (SSO) certificate in Azure AD is primarily used for SAML request signature verification.
-In the context of Azure AD and Everbridge integration, there are a few key points to understand:
+In the context of Azure AD (Entra ID) and Everbridge integration, there are several key points to understand:

-1. SAML Certificate (Token Signing Certificate): This is the primary certificate used for signing SAML tokens.
+2. SAML Certificate (Token Signing Certificate): This is the primary certificate Azure/Entra ID uses for signing SAML tokens that it sends to Everbridge.
 It has a thumbprint that may differ from other certificates.

-2. Verification Certificate (Optional): According to Microsoft documentation, this certificate is used for verifying the signatures of SAML requests.
-It is not mandatory unless specified in your configuration.
-Although this certificate is optional, it is recommended for an extra layer of security.
+3. Verification Certificate (Optional): According to Microsoft documentation, this certificate is used for verifying the signatures of SAML requests.
+It is not mandatory unless your configuration specifically requires it.
+Although optional, it is recommended for an extra layer of security.

 Steps to Upload the Everbridge Certificate in Azure AD

-For more detailed instructions, refer to the Microsoft Entra integration with Everbridge tutorial.
+For more detailed guidance on setting up the connection, refer to the Microsoft Entra integration with Everbridge tutorial.

 Was this article helpful?